 In Eaton Hall, there is a large computer lab specifically for engineering students.
 There are dozens of computers available at all hours of the day with printing resources.
-There is also our giant Google Earth Station, so if you're missing home or just want to visit a location via 180 degree 5 screen Google Earth awesomeness, go check it out!
-For a full list of computer labs, click HERE.
-A second department computer lab is 3108 Learned Hall.
+A full list of computer labs, https://engr.ku.edu/computer-labs (our department computer lab in 3108 Learned Hall is listed there).
 Commonly used engineering software is preloaded onto these computers, and the back room, 3108A, can be used to hold classes if you are a GTA looking for about 20 computers for you discussion/study session.
-(Door code = 1234#)